 There are many patients who are suffering from phantom limb pain, but there is no effective solution so far.

-It is not saying that everyone who suffers from phantom limb pain has abnormal blood vessels, however, we believe that our treatment can be any help for some people.
+It is not saying that everyone who suffers from phantom limb pain has problem blood vessels, however, we believe that our treatment can be any help for some people.